ashleychontos/pySYD/docs/paper/paper.md

 # The `pySYD` library

-The excitation mechanism for solar-like oscillations is stochastic and oscillation modes are observed over a range of frequencies.
-The power excess is approximately ~Gaussian and can be described by $\rm \nu_{max}$, or the central frequency of the oscillation envelope, and the so-called large frequency spacing ($\Delta\nu$).
+The excitation mechanism for solar-like oscillations is stochastic and modes are observed over a range of frequencies.
+Oscillation modes are separated by the so-called large frequency spacing (or $\Delta\nu$), where the power excess is approximately ~Gaussian and centered on $\rm \nu_{max}$ or the frequency of maximum power.
 The observables
-$\rm \nu_{max}$ and $\Delta\nu$ are directly related to fundamental properties of stars and are both scaled from the Sun.
+$\rm \nu_{max}$ and $\Delta\nu$ are directly related to fundamental properties of stars which are both scaled from the Sun.

 `pySYD` is a Python package for detecting solar-like oscillations and measuring global asteroseismic parameters.